You will learn to:

 Study period:

-from February 1 to May 20 (online)
+15 weeks, spring semester: from February 1 to May 22.
+(English language, online)

 RECOGNITION OF ACQUIRED COMPETENCES: Certificate or academic transcript (upon participant’s request)